HYF-Class22/group1-hyf-rebuild/planning/development-strategy.md

 ## Interface: user story

-- as a role user i can easily switch betweendifferent languages in the app settings
+- as a role user i can easily switch between different languages in the app settings

 ## Interaction: user story